Aeroraven/Ifrit-v2/README.md

 **For Experimental Renderers (Syaro/Ayanami/Artemis):**
 - libclang 19 (LLVM for Visual Studio)
+  - Custom libclang is also feasible, but you have to modify cmake config manually

 - Vulkan SDK 1.3.296+
   - Core 1.2 features (required)
   - `EXT_mesh_shader` extension (optional¹)